-Enjoy 1 of My All-Time Favorite Movies: ‘It’s a Wonderful Life’
+Enjoy One of My All-Time Favorite Movies: 'It's a Wonderful Life'

 In the film, George Bailey (Jimmy Stewart) spends his entire life giving up his big dreams for the good of his town, Bedford Falls.
-But come one Christmas Eve, he is dismayed and suicidal over a misplaced loan and the plotting of the evil millionaire, Mr. Potter, who wants to take over the town.
+But come one Christmas Eve, he is dismayed and suicidal over a misplaced bank deposit and the plotting of the evil millionaire, Mr. Henry Potter, who wants to take over the town.

 "Christmas Gift Suggestions: